apache/royale-docs/component-sets/jewel/jewel-application.md

 </script>
 ```

-launching the the html file in a browser will execute the Jewel Royale Application.
+launching the html file in a browser will execute the Jewel Royale Application.

 ## Relevant Properties and Methods